diana-lakatos/nearme-documentation/README.md

 6. If you do *not* feel the feature is worth merging, close the ticket with a comment explaining why.

+## Review Design
+Before merging front-end changes into master, have [Harold](mail:toharold@desksnear.me) review the UI & UX.
+Make sure you are testing your changes on mobile > tablet > desktop before your design review.

 ## Releasing